« Visit Fantastic Pest Control

 • Do flies hibernate?

-• Do fleas die in winter?
+• Where do fleas go in the winter?

 • Do wasps hibernate in winter?